 Alex has written articles on what national jurisdictions like the UK can learn from MDBs/IFIs, which have appeared on the All-Party Parliamentary Group on Anti-corruption website and in Counsel Magazine (April 2015 issue – click here).
 He has also lectured on the sanctions proceedings of MDBs to the Brazilian Bar Association in Rio de Janeiro (2014), the British Chamber of Commerce in Hong Kong (2015), the Korean Bar Association in Seoul (2016), the Shanghai Bar Association in Shanghai (2016) and universities of Paris I (Pantheon-Sorbonne) and Paris II (Pantheon-Assas) (2016).
 Alex’s work on the sanctions proceedings of MDBs has continued through his efforts with Transparency International’s Suspension and Debarment Taskforce and Oxford International Organisations (OXIO).

-Alex’s past and current practice includes cases before the following International Administrative Tribunals and bodies:
+Alex’s past and current practice includes cases before the following IATs and bodies:

 – World Bank Administrative Tribunal (WBAT)

 – European Bank for Reconstruction and Development Administrative Tribunal (EBRDAT)

 – Inter-American Development Bank Administrative Tribunal (IADBAT)

 – Grievance Committee of the European Bank for Reconstruction and Development (EBRD)

 – Board of Appeal of the Pan American Health Organisation (PAHO)